|Monday to Thursday||9am - 6:30pm|

 Listed below are a number of policies which cover elephant riding under their travel insurance but please do check the policy documents carefully to ensure they fully meet your requirements.

-JS travel insurance offer elephant riding within their travel insurance policy, like the Flexicover Insurance policy they do not provide personal liability cover.
+JS travel insurance offer elephant riding within their travel insurance policy with the payment of an additional premium, like the Flexicover Insurance policy they do not provide personal liability cover.
 You must also ensure that the activity is adequately supervised and that appropriate safety equipment is worn at all times.
 A quote of their insurance can be obtained from using the form found at the bottom of their page on elephant riding.

 If you have a pre-existing medical condition there is no reason why you shouldn’t get cover as JS travel Insurance also specialise in this area.